Guild Classes 2025

 Information:

-Over the course of six weeks, Justine will guide you through the fundamental techniques of hand spinning.
+Justine will guide you through the fundamental techniques of hand spinning.
 You'll learn how to prepare and draft fiber, begin the lifelong practice of mastering the art of spinning it into yarn, and finally how to ply your singles to create a balanced, finished yarn.
 This comprehensive introduction will give you the confidence and foundation to continue your spinning journey.
-The aim of this 6-week format is to allow students to progress at their own pace with supervision.

 Included in your course fee is a kit with all the fibre you will need for the class.